Hydrography: Equipment

 Uncrewed Surface Vessels (USVs) and are commonly used for hydrographic surveys - they are often equipped with some sort of sonar.
 Single-beam echosounders, multibeam echosounders, and side scan sonars are all frequently used in hydrographic applications.
-The knowledge gained from these surveys aid in disaster planning, port and harbor maintenance, and various other coastal planning activities.
+The knowledge gained from these surveys aids in disaster planning, port and harbor maintenance, and various other coastal planning activities.

 Organizations

 Hydrographic services in most countries are carried out by specialized hydrographic offices.
 The international coordination of hydrographic efforts lies with the International Hydrographic Organization.

 The United Kingdom Hydrographic Office is one of the oldest, supplying a wide range of charts covering the globe to other countries, allied military organizations and the public.

 In the United States, the hydrographic charting function has been carried out since 1807 by the Office of Coast Survey of the National Oceanic and Atmospheric Administration within the U.S. Department of Commerce and the U.S. Army Corps of Engineers.